bigcommerce/dev-docs/docs/legacy/v2-catalog-products/v2-product-sku.md

   ]
 }
 ```

-You may encounter a case where the Catalog endpoint saves product data correctly but the Inventory Service is unable to save the inventory data due to one of the following:
+You may encounter a case where product information was updated successfully, but related inventory data failed to update.
+In such cases, BigCommerce will return a `207` status along with the object as updated and a descriptive error message.

-* the structure of the inventory data is incorrect (for example a negative stock level).

-* The Inventory Service is unavailable.

-In either case you will receive the following response code:
 ```
-207 Product information has been updated successfully but inventory data failed to update.
-Consider updating inventory information again or try to use the new Inventory API to separate product information updates from updates to the inventory data.
+207 Multi-Status
 ```

 ## Update a Product SKU